What’s it like to meet an elephant?

 On the first day, we did the mahout training: two hours very early in the morning and two hours in the afternoon.
 The hotel even provided mahout pants to wear.

 In the afternoon, we drove to the elephant camp and rode the same elephants for a long walk down to the river.
 Along the way, we fed them bananas.
-Beau was very piggy and ate as fast as Lori could tear them off.
-When Lori ran out, Beau went for the bushes.
+Bo was very piggy and ate as fast as Lori could tear them off (she is known for having a healthy appetite).
+When Lori ran out, Bo helped herself to leaves off the bushes along the way.
 She and some of the other elephants also stopped at a favorite spot to rub their backs in the muddy hillside.
 At the river, the elephants and riders went in for a dip.
 The mahouts gave commands to lie down and roll over.
 Lori was too chicken to go for the swim because the previous evening another guest said his foot got caught under the elephant.
 Since Lori is such a klutz, she envisioned herself on a segment on the Travel Channel show, ‘When Vacations Attack’ (if you haven’t seen the show, it is about people that get hurt during vacation).
 But it worked out great, because Lori was able to take lots of photos of Michael and his elephant (he did a swell job shifting around in the water).
 After the swim, the mahouts led the elephants to their spot in the forest and settled them in for the night.
 The camp puts a chain on the front foot of the elephant to keep them from wandering off the sanctuary – this protects the elephants and the guests.

 Riding an Elephant